danfinlay/4hCampScheduler/README.md

 The basic usage of this library is demonstrated in main.js:

 	var generator = require('./4hCampGenerator');

-	var schedules = generator.generate(10);
+	var schedules = [];
+	generator.generate(10, function(goodSchedule){
+		console.log("Good schedule found!:\n"+JSON.stringify(goodSchedule));
+		schedules.push(goodSchedule);
+	});

 After this example, "schedules" would contain an array of ten "schedule" objects (as per the parameter).
+The `generate` function both returns a full array of schedules, and takes a callback parameter for asynchronously returning schedules as they are generated.

 A schedule is a javascript object that could be represented in JSON like this:

 	[
 		{